2020 Hyundai Monterey Sports Car Championship

 The 2020 Hyundai Monterey Sports Car Championship was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at WeatherTech Raceway Laguna Seca in Monterey County, California on November 1st, 2020.
+The race was held at WeatherTech Raceway Laguna Seca in Monterey County, California, on November 1, 2020.
 This race was the tenth round of the 2020 WeatherTech SportsCar Championship, and the seventh round of the WeatherTech Sprint Cup.

 The overall race was won by Hélio Castroneves and Ricky Taylor, their fourth victory of the season.
 In LMP2, PR1 Mathiasen Motorsports secured the class victory by default, as no other teams were entered.
 The GTLM class was won for the second consecutive race by Porsche, albeit this time with the #912 team of Earl Bamber and Laurens Vanthoor.
 In GTD, Mario Farnbacher and Matt McMurry scored their second victory of the season.

 Background

+Then International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2020 IMSA SportsCar Championship (IMSA SCC) in August 2019.
+It was the seventh consecutive year it was held as part of the WeatherTech SportsCar Championship.
+The 2020 Hyundai Monterey Sports Car Championship was the tenth of eleven sports car races of 2020 by IMSA, and the event was the last of seven races on the WeatherTech Sprint Cup.
+The race was held at the eleven-turn 2.238 mi (3.602 km) WeatherTech Raceway Laguna Seca.

-Initially scheduled to be run on September 13th, the event was rescheduled for the weekend of November 1st, as a result of the COVID-19 pandemic.
+Initially scheduled to be run on September 13, the event was rescheduled for the weekend of November 1, as a result of the COVID-19 pandemic.
 The event was run behind closed doors in order to maintain compliance with California state gathering regulations, as it was the only DPi round, and second GT round (Virginia International Raceway the other round in the season) to be held as such, as the second Daytona, Road America, Mid-Ohio, Charlotte, and both Sebring and Road Atlanta rounds were run with spectators.
 In May, Hyundai was announced as the new title sponsor of the event.

 No changes were made to IMSA's balance of performance from the previous round at Road Atlanta.